aristaako/joukko/README.md

 ```
 As with the other phases, finishing a session also begins with checks.
 The check for finishing a session includes checks for the git directory, the joukko git branch file and for the current branch being the mob programming branch.

+After pre-checks, joukko finds the previous commit message and the mob branch name from the joukko file.
+Joukko then looks for uncommited changes.

+### No changes found
+When joukko doesn't detect changes, joukko removes the joukko branch file and then continues as if changes were found.

+### Changes found
+When joukko detects changes, user is then asked whether the changes should be amended to the previous commit or not.
+When user wants to amend changes, joukko removes the joukko file and then amends all changes and pushes changes to the mob programming branch with force.
+If the push fails, joukko file is recreated.
-After pre-checks, joukko finds the previous commit message and asks if the user wants to amend new changes to the previous commit or wants to make a new commit.
-If user wanted to amend changes, joukko amends changes and pushes changes to the mob programming branch with force.
-Otherwise user is asked to give a commit message before creating the commit and pushing.
-As this is the last step in the mob programming session, the joukko git branch file is removed before creating the commit.
+When the user wants to create a new commit, joukko removes the joukko file and then the user is asked to give a commit message for the new commit before creating the commit and pushing it to the remote.
+If pushing fails, user is then asked if joukko should try pushing with force.
+If force pushing fails, or the user decides to not force push, the latest commit is undoed and the missing joukko file is recreated.

 ## Renaming joukko branch